iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wi.covid19.exposurenotifications___minted141008/report.md

 > Fake/fraudulant developer contact email address.
 No response to concerns.
 I don't trust it.<br> :date: __2020-12-26 18:48:05__

 > Waste of time<br> :date: __2020-12-26 14:44:56__

-> You need to figure out a way to make this work without Bluetooth to waste battery life<br> :date: __2020-12-26 10:11:11__